gavmc/portfolio-project-sw-2-/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 <!-- TODO: briefly argue your choice of design or design something
 new; then delete this comment -->

+The design I chose was my first design, mostly because it is the most interesting to me and relates the most to what I want to get into within computer science.

+This is the component:

+Component Design #1: ANN float 01-component-brainstorming.md 2025-09-19
+5 / 9
+Description:
+A tiny artificial neural network with 1 input node, 1 node in the hidden layer, and one output node. the value can be fit to a new value given an input but can only be fit to 1 value at a time so it basically overfits to a single value.
+The component would take in a float and spit out a float and would be generally predictable if the value you fit to was inputted but random-ish if it isnt.
+Kernel Methods:
+void backpropigate(float X, float y)  runs a single backpropigation run through the network with the given input and output float run(float X)  runs the network on a given input Secondary Methods: void fit(float X, float y, float err)  fits to within the given error Additional Considerations (note: "I don't know" is an acceptable answer for each of the following questions):
+Would this component be mutable?
+Answer and explain:
+This component would be mutable because the weights would need to change Would this component rely on any internal classes (e.g.,  Map.Pair )?
+Answer and explain: it could use an array, bus since there is only going to be 2 weights just floats would do.
+Would this component need any enums or constants (e.g.,  Program.Instruction )?
+Answer and explain:
+The learning rate would be a constant unless I wanted to do a lr map but that doesnt really seem necissary
+Can you implement your secondary methods using your kernel methods?
+Answer, explain, and give at least one example:
+I should be able to.
+I can run fit by just conbtinually calling backpropigation

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my
 > preference is to use GitHub Desktop.
 From there, you can click the `Branch`